-House speaker gives Republicans highway bill ultimatum
+House Speaker gives Republicans highway bill ultimatum

 A temporary law financing road, rail and bridge repairs expires on March 31.
 Without new legislation, as many as 1.8 million construction workers could be laid off, Senate Democrats warn.

-The House measure hit roadblocks from the start, alienating Democrats and the White House by trying to fast-track TransCanada Corp's Keystone project.
+The House measure hit roadblocks from the start, alienating Democrats and the White House by trying to fast-track the delayed TransCanada Corp's Keystone XL oil pipeline from Canada to Texas.
 It also lost support from both parties by proposing to eliminate dedicated funding for mass transit.

 Fiscally conservative Republicans balked at the bill's price tag, but a cheaper, 18-month measure floated by Republican leaders also failed to gain support.